Fork-for-Modify/FCOS/INSTALL.md

 # the files if you want and won't need to
 # re-build it
 python setup.py build develop --no-deps
+# some tips for compiling error in this step
+# 1. THC/THC.h: No such file or directory: use pytorch 1.10.1
+# 2.

 unset INSTALL_DIR

 # or if you are on macOS
 # MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py build develop

 ```

 ### Option 2: Docker Image (Requires CUDA, Linux only)